spdx/spdx-spec/chapters/appendix-IV-SPDX-license-expressions.md

 A simple `<license-expression>` is composed one of the following:

 * An SPDX License List Short Form Identifier.
-For example: GPL-2.0
+For example: GPL-2.0-only
-* An SPDX License List Short Form Identifier with a unary"+" operator suffix to represent the current version of the license or any later version.
+* An SPDX License List Short Form Identifier with a unary "+" operator suffix to represent the current version of the license or any later version.
 For example: GPL-2.0+
 * A SPDX user defined license reference: ["DocumentRef-"1\*(idstring)":"]"LicenseRef-"1*(idstring)

 Some examples: